Leoric01/DemoApp/README.md

 # DemoApp
-bankapp with springboot training basic react, spring security, creating apis. fullstack app with frontend on p 3000 and backend on 8080, db 3306
+bankapp IN PROGRESS, NOT DONE with springboot, training basic react, spring security, creating apis. fullstack app with frontend on p 3000 and backend on 8080, db 3306

 list of apis with examples: create new user, all fields are mandatory